-Back then, vital stats — including the correct spelling of names — apparently wasn’t a big deal.
+Back then, vital stats — including the correct spelling of names — apparently weren’t a big deal.

-“I don’t remember having seen her before,” writes the coroner who completed Lottie’s death certificate, “… I only [saw her] as a coroner.”
+“I don’t remember having seen her before,” writes the man who completed Lottie’s death certificate, “… I only [saw her] as a coroner.”

 Under Contributory, Martin noted: “Feet slipped on ice on top of Sugarloaf Mountain causing fall down the mountain …”

-It’s interesting the coroner came to that conclusion.
+It’s interesting the good doctor came to that conclusion.
 Could it be that someone — perhaps the coroner or a police officer — spoke with those who’d followed the girls’ tracks to the edge of a cliff?

 Rumours of the girls being ‘chased by a bear’ … hmmm … perhaps not.
-When the girls fell to their deaths, bears had been in hibernation for a month.
+Bears had been in hibernation for a month when the girls fell to their deaths.
 And if a bear was not in its den that particular evening — for whatever reason — it would have been scrounging for food and water, and there wasn’t a lot of that at the top of Sugarloaf Mountain.

 And keep this in mind.
-No one saw any bear tracks.
+No one saw bear tracks.

-Some have speculated the girls may have been alive for some time after they hit bottom.
-Given the severity of their head injuries, that’s unlikely.
+Some have speculated the girls may have been alive for a while after they hit bottom.
+Given the severity of their head injuries, that’s very unlikely.
 Owing to the long drop — we’re talking hundreds of feet here — Dorvil and Lottie were most certainly unconscious within seconds and dead within minutes.

-Their parents were forever in mourning.
+Their parents, Jane and Sydney, were forever in mourning.
 The same could be said for many in tight-knit Campbellton where everyone seemed to know each other.

 One can only imagine the number of prayers that were whispered for the two girls.
 Then and now.

-A young waitress and a stay-at-home mom have become some of Campbellton’s best-known citizens — because of how they perished.
+A young waitress and a stay-at-home mom have become some of Campbellton’s best-known citizens — because of how and where they died.